sumedhekaru/Analyzing-Neighborhoods/README.md

 ![](/Report/Battle_of_Neighborhood_V2_files/Battle_of_Neighborhood_V2_17_0.png)

-### Obtain the latitude, longitude, address, and miles to
-work for each
+### Obtain the latitude, longitude, address, and miles to work for each neighborhood
-neighborhood}\label{obtain-the-latitude-longitude-address-and-miles-to-work-for-each-neighborhood}}

 My next step was to find additional data for each neighborhood.
 For this section, I found Latitude, Longitude, Address, and Distance to the workplace.
 For this, I created a python function that will give me a pandas data frame with all the information mentioned.
 Following is a sample of the data frame generated using five random rows of data.